-The books are not in any special order, just stacked so it is easy to pack them up quickly at the end of the day!
-I recently purchased 2 small woven basket from Target (they must be new to the store as I can't see them on their website).
-In one of the baskets I placed a variety of little board books that Little Miss can tear her way through.
-She likes to open and shut the lid of the box too, so it is the perfect toy! :)
+The books are not in any special order, just stacked in a way that makes them easy to pack up quickly at the end of the day.
+I recently purchased 2 small woven basket from Target.
+In one of the baskets I placed a variety of small board books that Baby Girl can tear her way through.
+She likes to repeatedly open and shut the lid of the box too, so it is the perfect toy! :)

 Some of the other books we own are an awkward size and height so I just popped them all into an open basket on the top shelf.
 As you can see, we have 3 of these baskets to separate out the kid's toys.

-Another place we store books is at my 3 year old son’s little table near the kitchen (more about how I organise this area in an upcoming post!).
+Another place we store books is at my 3 year old son’s little crafting table near the kitchen.
 I got this wall newspaper rack from Ikea and it is ideal for holding random books, such as colouring books, sticker books and scrapbooks for practising letters or drawing.

 Moving onto the kid’s bedrooms….
 My son has a large bookshelf in his room with 3 spacious shelves.
 For now these shelves mainly hold books but I picture the space possibly filling up with crafty things he will make at kinder next year.
 Plus it is a good spot for those difficult-to-store toys.

 My husband whipped up these book-ends a few weeks ago because the books kept slipping down and it was driving me nuts.
 He was feeling creative that day and chose B for books and then L and E for our children’s names :) I’m still trying to decide whether or not to paint them…I quite like the natural wood look, but a blue or green might look good too.

 In our daughter's room, we have these little floating shelves that hold a few books, but they're really more for display, so I'm still thinking about what we could do in here.

 In keeping things real, here is what the book storage in her room currently looks like!